-- Blood Brothers - The whole concept of the Peng-You relationship is very much akin to this.
+- Blood Brothers: The whole concept of the Peng-You relationship is very much akin to this.

-- Blood Knight - Kenshiro in his youth, picking fights with other martial artists for no reason and nearly dying at least twice as a result.
+- Blood Knight: Kenshiro in his youth, picking fights with other martial artists for no reason and nearly dying at least twice as a result.
 He becomes much more level-headed by the time the main story begins.

-- If you've got a problem with Kenshiro's Catch Phrase... tell it to him! *asskicking ensues*
+- "If you've got a problem with [anything Kenshiro's involved in]... tell it to me!" *asskicking ensues*

-- And much like his descendant, he is fond of telling his enemies that "You Are Already Dead" though as opposed to Ken's Japanese "Omae wa mo shindeiru", he speaks it in the Chinese language: "Nǐ yǐ jīng sǐ le"
+- And much like his descendant, he is fond of telling his enemies that "You Are Already Dead" though as opposed to Ken's Japanese "Omae wa mou shindeiru", he speaks it in the Chinese language: "Nǐ yǐ jīng sǐ le"

-- Clock Punk - The technology through which arrogant 1930's crime bosses can be given arms, legs, jaws, spines and hair blown off by Hokuto Shinken.
+- Clock Punk: The technology through which arrogant 1930's crime bosses can be given arms, legs, jaws, spines and hair blown off by Hokuto Shinken.

-- Cultured Badass - Professor Kasumi can speak and read half a dozen languages, play the piano, dance, cook, grade your university thesis AND pop you head open with Hokuto Shinken.
+- Cultured Badass: Professor Kasumi can speak and read half a dozen languages, play the piano, dance, cook, grade your university thesis AND pop you head open with Hokuto Shinken.
 Henry Jones Junior, eat your heart out.

-- Darker and Edgier - Since Souten no Ken was published in a Seinen (mature readers) anthology, it covers several adult subjects such as drugs, rape, prostitution, and misogynistic disfigurements, stuff that the comparatively campy Hokuto no Ken either glossed over or would not dare touch with a ten foot pole.
+- Darker and Edgier Since Souten no Ken was published in a Seinen (mature readers) anthology, it covers several adult subjects such as drugs, rape, prostitution, and misogynistic disfigurements, stuff that the comparatively campy Hokuto no Ken either glossed over or would not dare touch with a ten foot pole.

-- Dragons Up the Yin Yang - The Five-toed Imperial Dragon appears in the final battle between Kenshiro and Liu Zong-Wu.
+- Dragons Up the Yin Yang The Five-toed Imperial Dragon appears in the final battle between Kenshiro and Liu Zong-Wu.

-- Easily Forgiven - If you thought Kenshiro the 64th successor is bad with this trope, his uncle Yan Wang is arguably worse.
+- Easily Forgiven If you thought Kenshiro the 64th successor is bad with this trope, his uncle Yan Wang is arguably worse.
 For a last minute sob-story of a traumatic childhood, Professor Kasumi is willing to embrace drug dealers (Pan Guang-Lin) homicidal sociopaths (Liu Fei-Yan), serial rapists (Zhang Tai-Yan) and Nazi Captains (Liu Zong-Wu) as dear Peng-You and beloved Blood Brothers.

-- Expy: Liu Fei-Yan is a dead-ringer for Rei from the original series, and the bandage-bound Ye is based on Darkman played by Liam Neeson.
+- Liu Fei-Yan is a dead-ringer for Rei from the original series, and the bandage-bound Ye is based on Darkman played by Liam Neeson.

 - In the afterwords of the first volume, Tetsuo Hara describes Kasumi Kenshiro as a composite of three of his previous protagonists.
 He's essentially Hokuto no Ken's Kenshiro with Keiji Maeda's (of Hana no Keiji) sense of humor and Rintaro Nakabo's (from the detective manga of the same title) sense of irony.